TiwPhiraphan/artesia/README.md

 ### Response Serialization

-Return any value from a handler — Fayde serializes it automatically:
+Return any value from a handler — Artesia serializes it automatically:

 | Return value | HTTP status | Content-Type |
 |---|---|---|